imagekit-developer/imagekit-dotnet/README.md

 ServerImagekit imagekit = new ServerImagekit(publicKey, privateKey, urlEndPoint, "path");
 ```

-**Note**: You can get the apiKey, apiSecret, and ImagekitId from your [Imagekit.io dashboard](https://imagekit.io/dashboard).
+**Note**: You can get the `apiKey`, `apiSecret`, and ImagekitId from your [Imagekit.io dashboard](https://imagekit.io/dashboard).

 ## Usage
-You can use this DotNET SDK for three different kinds of functions - URL generation, file uploads, and file management.
+You can use this DotNET SDK for three different functions: URL generation, file uploads, and file management.
 The usage of the SDK has been explained below.

 ### URL Generation

 **1. Using image path and image hostname or endpoint**

 This method allows you to create a URL using the `path` where the image exists and the URL endpoint (`urlEndpoint`) you want to use to access the image.
-You can refer to the documentation [here](https://docs.imagekit.io/integration/url-endpoints) to read more about URL endpoints in ImageKit and the section about [image origins](https://docs.imagekit.io/integration/configure-origin) to understand about paths with different kinds of origins.
+You can refer to the documentation [here](https://docs.imagekit.io/integration/url-endpoints) to read more about URL endpoints in ImageKit and the section about [image origins](https://docs.imagekit.io/integration/configure-origin) to understand paths with different kinds of origins.

 ```csharp
 string imageURL = imagekit.Url(new Transformation().Width(400).Height(300))